joelparkerhenderson/wordbooks/pages/code-of-ethics/index.md

 # Code of ethics

 A code of ethics is a set of principles or guidelines that outlines the ethical standards and behaviors expected of individuals or organizations in a particular profession or industry.
-It is designed to help promote and maintain ethical behavior, integrity, and professionalism among members of the profession or organization.
+It is designed to maintain ethical behavior, integrity, and professionalism.

 A code of ethics typically includes the following elements: